P18: Strategic Quitting - The Summit Is Only the Halfway Point

 The real question isn’t, “Should I quit?”
 It’s, “What future does this action sustain?”

-4. “Never Give Up” Is a Slogan, Not a Strategy
+4. “Never Give Up” Is a Marketing, Not Method

-Blind persistence isn’t a plan.
+Blind persistence, grit, or endurance isn’t always strength.
 It’s inertia.
-Would you continue climbing a mountain into an oncoming storm just to say you reached the top?
+Would you continue climbing a mountain into an oncoming storm just to say you reached the top, despite decreasing odds of survival?

 Reframing quitting as part of the broader journey honors the entirety of your story, not just reaching the summit.